-PennantPark Investment has entered into the Investment Management Agreement with the Investment Adviser under which the Investment Adviser, subject to the overall supervision of PennantPark Investment's board of directors, manages the day-to-day operations of and provides investment advisory services to, PennantPark Investment.
-Mr. Penn, our Chairman and Chief Executive Officer, is the managing member and a senior investment professional of, and has a financial and controlling interests in PennantPark Investment Advisers.
-PennantPark Investment, through the Investment Adviser, manages day-to-day operations of and provides investment advisory services to SBIC LP under its investment management agreement.
-The SBIC LP investment management agreement does not affect the management or incentive fees that we pay to the Investment Adviser on a consolidated basis.
+PennantPark Investment has entered into the Investment Management Agreement with the Investment Adviser under which the Investment Adviser, subject to the overall supervision of PennantPark Investment's board of directors, manages the day-to-day operations of, and provides investment advisory services to, us.
+Mr. Penn, our Chairman and Chief Executive Officer, is the managing member and a senior investment professional of, and has a financial and controlling interest in PennantPark Investment Advisers.
+PennantPark Investment, through the Investment Adviser, manages day-to-day operations of and provides investment advisory services to our SBIC Funds under their investment management agreements.
+Our SBIC Funds' investment management agreements do not affect the management or incentive fees that we pay to the Investment Adviser on a consolidated basis.
 Under the terms of our Investment Management Agreement, PennantPark Investment Advisers:

-- · determines the composition of our portfolio, the nature and timing of the changes to our portfolio and the manner of implementing such changes; - identifies, evaluates and negotiates the structure of the investments we make (including performing due diligence on our prospective portfolio companies); and - closes and monitors the investments we make.
+- · determines the composition of our portfolio, the nature and timing of the changes to our portfolio and the manner of implementing such changes; - identifies, evaluates and negotiates the structure of the investments we make (including performing due diligence on our prospective portfolio companies); and - · closes and monitors the investments we make.

 PennantPark Investment Advisers' services under our Investment Management Agreement are not exclusive, and it is free to furnish similar services, without the prior approval of our stockholders or our board of directors, to other entities so long as its services to us are not impaired.
 Our board of directors would monitor any potential conflicts that may arise upon such a development.
-For providing these services, the Investment Adviser receives a fee from PennantPark Investment, consisting of two components-a base management fee and an incentive fee (collectively, "Management Fees").
+For providing these services, the Investment Adviser receives a fee from PennantPark Investment, consisting of two components-a base management fee and an incentive fee, or collectively, Management Fees.